 Huskies are extremely smart, but they can often be stubborn and strong-willed.
 That can make the breed challenging to train.
 German shepherds are also very intelligent dogs, but they’re more accepting of training, quickly learning complex tasks and performing their assigned job with relish and enthusiasm.

 With a positive, reward-centered training technique, you shouldn’t have too many issues with training your German shepherd husky mix.
-How you go about training your German shepherd husky mix puppy will depend to some extent on his personality and on how strong his working instincts are.
+How you go about training your puppy will depend to some extent on his personality and on how strong his working instincts are.

 The trick to training this crossbreed is to keep the training sessions interesting and stimulating.
 Boredom can lead to stubbornness and recalcitrance, neither of which will create a happy dog or a happy owner!

-As your puppy grows up, it will become clear whether he has taken more from his German shepherd or husky parent.
+As your puppy grows up, it will become clear which parent breed he or she takes after.
 A dog that’s taken more of the husky gene will enjoy running for hours and may not be very interested in playing with toys or learning tricks.
 However, a dog with more of the German shepherd in his heritage will enjoy obedience training, agility, and scent work.

-Both parents of a German shepherd Siberian husky mix are working breeds.
+Both parents of a Shepsky mix are working breeds.
 That means you’ll need to have the time and motivation to devote at least a couple of hours every day to exercise your dog.
+It’s also recommended that you have a larger yard equipped to let your pup run wild.
+If that’s not an option, having a dog park nearby to get rid of excess energy is recommended.

 If you and your family enjoy an active lifestyle that includes plenty of walking, hiking, running or jogging, a German shepherd husky mix could be the perfect pet for you.
-Note here that neither of these dogs enjoys being left alone for long periods, so if you’re out at work all day, the German shepherd husky mix is not the best choice of dog for you.
+Note here that neither of these dogs enjoys being left alone for long periods, so if you’re out at work all day, the Shepsky is not the best choice of dog for you.

 Health & Nutrition

 When you collect your puppy, always remember to ask the breeder what food the puppy has been fed to date and stick with the same brand until the puppy is at least six months old.
 When you switch your puppy to adult food, be sure to choose something that’s specifically formulated for large breeds.
-If you’re unsure what kind of food to give your German shepherd husky mix, ask your vet for advice.
+If you’re unsure what kind of food to give your German shepherd husky mix, it’s recommended you feed them food that’s formulated for a GSD, or a Husky.

 Coat & Colors

 Although the physical outline of a German shepherd and a husky are pretty similar, their color can be very varied.
-Most strikingly, some German shepherd husky pups inherit their German shepherd parent’s dark coat and the bright blue eyes of their Siberian husky parent.
+Most strikingly, some Shepsky pups inherit their German shepherd parent’s dark coat and the bright blue eyes of their Siberian husky parent.
+It really comes down to genetics and which is stronger of the parent breeds.

-In addition to enjoying grooming your dog at least three times each week, more frequently when he’s blowing his coat, you must love vacuuming!
+In addition to enjoying grooming your dog at least three times each week, more frequently when he’s blowing his coat, you’ll get to love vacuuming!
 The essential items for your doggy grooming kit are a slicker brush and a Furminator shedding blade.
-It goes without saying that the German shepherd Siberian husky mix is not a suitable choice of dog for a household with animal hair allergy sufferers.
+It goes without saying that the German Shepherd Husky mix is not a suitable choice of dog for a household with animal hair allergy sufferers.

 The Gerberian Shepsky as a Pet

-So, now you know more about the German shepherd Siberian husky mix, it’s time to decide whether one of these pups would be the ideal choice for you and your family.
+So, now you know more about the German Shepherd Husky mix, it’s time to decide whether one of these pups would be the ideal choice for you and your family.
+There are several things you can expect in most Gerberian Shepskys.
+While most of the following doesn’t ring true for every single dog, these are generalizations that apply to this mix across most of the breed.

 - Shepherd husky mixes are high-maintenance dogs that require lots of exercise every day.

-- The German shepherd husky mix has a thick, double coat that sheds.
+- The Shepsky has a thick, double coat that sheds.

-- This mix has high grooming and exercise demands.
+- They also have high grooming and exercise demands.

-- This mix is not the best choice for first-time owners.
+- The Shepherd Husky cross is not the best choice for first-time owners.

 - German shepherd husky mixes have a great temperament, being friendly, loyal, and fun to own.